-A common question I get asked on a hike is: I’m going hiking here next month for <insert number> days and I need a new backpack, what would you recommend?
+A common question I get asked on a hike is: I’m going hiking here next month for <insert number> days, what would hiking gear recommend?

 I absolutely love chatting about hiking gear and all the number of brands that exist in the market today; particularly all the hiking gear in Melbourne.